Poison ring

-A poison ring or pillbox ring is a type of ring with a container under the bezel or inside the bezel itself which could be used to hold poison or another substance; they became popular in Europe during the sixteenth century.
-The poison ring was used either to slip poison into an enemy's food or drink, or to facilitate the suicide of the wearer in order to preclude capture or torture.
+A poison ring or pillbox ring is a type of ring with a container under the bezel or inside the bezel itself which could be used to hold poison or another substance; they became popular in Western Europe during the Middle Ages.
+The poison ring was used to slip poison into an enemy's food or drink.
+A powder or liquid poison was stored in these instances.
+In other cases, the poison ring was used to facilitate the suicide of the wearer in order to preclude capture or torture.
+People more commonly died from suicide rather than murder caused by the poison ring.
+The purpose of the compartment in the ring was not only limited to poison.
+Rings with such compartments were long before used for other reasons, before, during, and after the peak of poison rings.